-If you’re an educator, business professional or a blogger, there’s never been a better time to share your ideas or messages in a video.
+If you’re an educator, business professional, or a blogger, there’s never been a better time to share your ideas or messages in a video.
 With a smartphone camera; a plug-in webcam camera; the built-in lens of a laptop or an external DSLR camera, your amazing stories are ready to be recorded.
 Just add in an online video editor to complete your vision.

-Here’s a round-up of handy pro-level video tips that will help you create the most dynamic, appealing and engaging videos possible, even if you’re just getting started.
+Here’s a round-up of handy pro-level video tips that will help you create the most dynamic, appealing, and engaging videos possible, even if you’re just getting started.

 Set Up a Solid Scene

-Whether you’re recording in a classroom, an office, your home or outdoors, controlling your surrounding environment is key to filming the best video.
+Whether you’re recording in a classroom, an office, your home, or outdoors, controlling your surrounding environment is key to recording the best video.
 If possible, use a tripod or other securing device if you’re using an external camera; avoid hand-held selfie sticks as they’re unsteady.
 If you’re using a laptop to record video, make sure it’s set squarely on a flat surface away from any loose items that might bump against it; definitely, don’t hold it while filming.

 Get in the Narrative Flow